crpiano/pianolessonszurich.github.io/_services/lessonsinzurich.md

 * Soundtracks

 ## Lesson length
+* 30 minutes
 * 45 minutes
 * 60 minutes
 * 90 minutes

-> I recomend that small children start with 45 min of lesson
+> For children aged 4-6 years, a 30-minute lesson is recommended.

 ## Calendar
 I offer piano classes throughout the whole year.
 The calendar is flexible and I can adapt to your availability.